liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 For more information on the upgrade process for your Maven build, see the [Upgrading the Liferay Maven Build](/develop/tutorials/-/knowledge_base/7-0/upgrading-the-liferay-maven-build)

-If the tool finds any necessary updates, it will list them in the view.
+If the tool finds any necessary updates, it lists them in the view.

 ![Figure 6: Defining a @product@ server is straightforward.](../../../images/upgrade-tool-pom-list.png)